-Per 2 CFR § 200.403(f), you must not include the same project costs in more than one application for federal funding and/or approved federal award budget.
+Per 2 CFR § 200.403(f), you must not include the same project costs in more than one application for federal funding or approved federal award budget.
+If one application to NEH is pending, a second application for the same project costs, even if to a different program, may be ruled ineligible.
 However, you may submit multiple proposals for complementary aspects of the same overall project.
-NEH may disallow costs or reject applications with overlapping project costs.
+If you are submitting complementary proposals to other NEH programs or government agencies, specify when and to whom in the Supplementary Cover Sheet for NEH Grant Programs.
+NEH may disallow costs or reject applications that include overlapping project costs.
 An individual's level of effort cannot exceed 100% across multiple active federally funded awards.

-NEH does not make awards to other federal entities.
+NEH does not issue awards to other federal entities.
 If your project is so closely intertwined with a federal entity that the project takes on characteristics of the federal entity's own authorized activities, it is ineligible.
 Proposals for the construction of permanent improvements to lands or facilities that belong to another federal agency are typically ineligible for NEH support.
-You may use funds from, or sites and materials controlled by, other federal entities in your project, but you may not use them as gifts to release NEH matching funds.
+You may use funds from, or sites and materials controlled by, other federal entities in your project, but you may not use them as gifts to release federal matching funds.